petershin/liferay-learn/docs/liferay-cloud/latest/en/updating-services-in-liferay-paas/understanding-deployment-types.md

 ## How Liferay Cloud's Services are Configured

-The following details how the services in Liferay Cloud are pre-configured out-of-the-box:
+The following details how the services in Liferay PaaS and SaaS are pre-configured out-of-the-box:

 * The _Liferay_ and _Backup_ services use the **Deployment** type, so that they can share access to the document library, which is stored in  NFS.